Lucie2A/amdtweak/README.md

 Use at your own risk.
 This tool can edit ANY fields of the pp_table !

 Last updates :
+- this tool DO work with last driver 18.20 from AMD for all RX VEGA 65/64 cards.
+You cannot use older drivers nor the ROCm drivers as each time you write the PP Table thoses driver crash.
+Only the last 18.20 driver allow to update the PP Table under linux for RX VEGA 56/64 cards.

 - added VEGA 56/64 support from vega10_pptable.h (https://github.com/torvalds/linux/tree/master/drivers/gpu/drm/amd/powerplay/hwmgr)
 - fixed write error to pp_table